transformerlab/transformerlab-docs/blog/2026-03-17-runpod-no-gpu-needed/index.md

 Transformer Lab has a **Task Gallery** full of pre-built experiments you can run with a click.
 It's a great way to get your bearings without having to configure everything from scratch.

-In the left sidebar, click **Tasks Gallery**.
+Open the **Tasks Gallery** from the left sidebar.
 You'll see a grid of tasks including things like fine-tuning runs, evaluation benchmarks, and dataset generation jobs.
-For a first run, you can try a smaller job like a **LoRA fine-tuning** task on a small model.
+For a first run, you can try a smaller job like a fine-tuning task on a small model.
+A good start is the **Unsloth LLM Fine-tuning** task.

-> **📸 Screenshot opportunity:** The Task Gallery grid showing a variety of available tasks, with one highlighted.

 ---

 ## Step 5: Run your first Task

-1. Navigate to \*_Tasks_ on the sidebar.
+1. Navigate to **Tasks** on the sidebar.
 2. Your new task should be at the top of the Tasks list.
+You can view and edit the details of your Task by clicking on **Edit**.
+Here you can update the task to include your HuggingFace and Weights and Biases keys.
+Save and close the task.
-Click on **Queue** to prepare your task to run.
+3. Click on **Queue** to prepare your task to run.
-3. In the task configuration dialog, set the **Compute Provider** to the Runpod provider you setup.
-You can change Accelerator, but for a small fine-tune, an RTX 3090/4090 pod is more than enough.
+4. In the task configuration dialog, set the **Compute Provider** to the Runpod provider you setup.
+You can change Accelerator, but for a small fine-tune, an RTX 4090 pod is more than enough.
-4. Review the hyperparameters to see if there is anything you want to tweak.
+5. You can also review the hyperparameters to see if there is anything you want to tweak.
-5. When you are ready, hit **Submit**.
+6. When you are ready, hit **Submit**.

-> **📸 Screenshot opportunity:** The task configuration/run dialog, with RunPod selected as the provider and the workspace set.
+> ** Task Config Screenshot **

 ---

 ## Step 6: Watch It Go

-After submitting, you'll be taken to the **Task Queue** view where you can watch your job progress in real-time.
+After submitting, your task will appear at the top of the **Runs** list where you can watch your job progress in real-time.
 Transformer Lab spins up a RunPod pod in the background, runs the task, and streams the logs back to you.

-When the task finishes, the output artifacts — model checkpoints, eval results, whatever the task produces — will appear in your local workspace automatically.
+When the task finishes, the output artifacts (model checkpoints, machine logs, whatever the task produces) will be accessible in your run history.

-> **📸 Screenshot opportunity:** The Task Queue showing the job running with live log output.

-Total time from submitting to seeing results: usually 10–20 minutes for a small fine-tuning run, depending on the dataset and model size you picked.
+> ** Task Running Screenshot **

 ---